samimbashir/samimbashir/README.md

 ---

 ## 🔬 Research Interests
+- AI in HealthCare
+- AI in biosciences
 - Genomic data analysis and interpretation
 - Machine learning for biological datasets
 - Multi-omics integration